b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 ### Don't ignore exceptions

 -  An empty `catch` block defeats the purpose of exceptions.
-- If decision is made to ignore an exception, the `catch` block should contain a comment explaining why it is appropriate to do so, and the variable should be named `ignored`:
+- If decision is made to ignore an exception, the `catch` block should contain a comment explaining why it is appropriate to do so, and the variable should be named `ignored`.

 ## Concurrency